4.1 How ready made portfolios work

 Below, I will guide you through the blend investment methods I use while investing.

-If you get stuck with a term then I highly recommend searching for that term on Investopedia.com for a definition and explaination - I've included links for the most difficult terms.
+If you get stuck with a term then I highly recommend searching for that term on Investopedia.com for a definition and explanation - I've included links for the most difficult terms.

 Value investing is all about looking for stocks with solid underlying fundamentals like good earnings, low debt and robust cash flow.
 As well as solid fundamentals, the stocks also need to be selling at a discount compared to peers and historical averages for them to be deemed a good buy for a value investor.